Payment technology

-Payment service providers play a fundamental role in modern payment processing and facilitating seamless transactions between merchants and consumers.
+Payment service providers play a vital role in modern payment processing and facilitating seamless transactions between merchants and consumers.

 What is a payment service provider?